richys-hub/farm_tracker/README.md

 As it's easy to accidentally hover your mouse on something you didn't intend to enter into the list, the addon has a modifier key toggle and filter list features.
 Enabling 'Lock Filter' will prevent adding anything that isn't checked on in the 'Filters' list.
 When it is disabled, all new entity types/owners are added to both the farm list and the filters list.

 The 'Share' button will write a text file to the share folder within this addon's folder that can be used to share the timers externally (e.g. on Discord).
+You have two options on how to share them onto a Discord channel:

+1. Build the farm_share_poster.py Python script into an executable.
+For your security, I can't include the built .exe file into the addon install.
+[How to convert Python Script to .exe File](https://www.geeksforgeeks.org/python/convert-python-script-to-exe-file/)
-I've included a Python script that can be used to share these timers to a Discord channel automatically when it's opened and while it's running.
+The .exe will post the share files in the share/ folder to your Discord channel automatically when it's opened and while it's running.
+2. Run farm_share_poster.ps1 with PowerShell (Right Click -> Run with PowerShell) *after* creating the share file with the addon in-game.
+It will post all shared farms to your Discord channel.
+You may need to enable PowerShell script execution on your PC: [How to enable.](https://powershellcommands.com/how-to-enable-execution-of-powershell-scripts)

-Open the config.ini file in this addon's folder and substitute 'https://discord.com/api/webhooks/[your_webhook_here]' with your server's channel's webhook.
+To select which Discord server channel will receive the farm share messages, open the config.ini file in this addon's folder and substitute 'https://discord.com/api/webhooks/[your_webhook_here]' with your server's channel's webhook.
 [How to get a Discord channel webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

+By default, the addon only shares earliest and latest timers on the Discord post.
+If you wish to have each individual timer listed on the Discord post, simply expand the list of timers for a particular entry by enabling the checkbox to the left of its name.

 The addon differentiates entities of the same name and owner by a 2 second or higher difference on the timer.
 This means things like trade packs after a server maintenance or plants replanted too quickly won't register as separate from each other.